You’ve gone and done it.

 If the Poshmark share bot you’re using is a good one, it should have a share limit so you can specify that you don’t want to go over 4000 shares in a day.

-If 4000 shares in a day sounds like a lot to you, that’s nothing for a tool like the Closet Assistant.
+If 4000 shares in a day sounds like a lot to you, that’s nothing for a tool like the Closet Tools.
 It can do thousands of shares, and follow thousands of people, all by clicking one button.

 It saves you a ton of time and helps you make more sales on Poshmark.